IlyaOrson/FGSM/README.md

-# Fast Gradient Sing Method
+# Fast Gradient Sign Method

 The task involves developing a program that manipulates images by adding adversarial noise.
 This noise is designed to trick an image classification model into misclassifying the altered image as a specified target class, regardless of the original content.